The history assembled

 By the time the poisoned context produces a meaningful operational effect, the shaping campaign may be months behind the detection window.

-Pictures can be painted deliberately.
-The organisation is often not in a position to know whether the context it is making decisions against reflects reality or a carefully constructed version of it.
+The organisation is rarely in a position to know whether the context it is deciding against reflects reality or a version composed for the occasion.
+The shaping, where it happened, happened months ago and left nothing in the present event to notice.

-Aligning data retention policies across product and enrichment infrastructure so that account resets actually reset the relevant context, not only the product-level record.
+Lifecycle comes next.
+Aligning data retention across product and enrichment infrastructure closes the gap that lets a shaped profile outlive the account it was built on, so an account reset actually clears the enrichment context and not only the product-level record.